Pont du Gard: Description of the bridge

-The first level of the Pont du Gard adjoins a road bridge that was added in the 18th century.
+The first level of the Pont du Gard is adjacent to a bridge that was added in the 18th century.
 The water conduit or specus, which is about 1.8 m high and 1.2 m wide, is carried at the top of the third level.
 The upper levels of the bridge are slightly curved in the upstream direction.
 It was long believed that the engineers had designed it this way deliberately to strengthen the bridge's structure against the flow of water, like a dam wall.
 However, a microtopographic survey carried out in 1989 showed that the bend is caused by the stone expanding and contracting by about 5 mm a day under the heat of the sun.
 Over the centuries, this process has produced the current deformation.

 The Pont du Gard was constructed largely without the use of mortar or clamps.
 It contains an estimated 50,400 tons of limestone with a volume of some 21000 m3; some of the individual blocks weigh up to 6 tons.
 Most of the stone was extracted from the local quarry of Estel located approximately 700 m downstream, on the banks of the Gardon River.
 The coarse-grained soft reddish shelly limestone, known locally as "Pierre de Vers", lends itself very well to dimension stone production.
 The blocks were precisely cut to fit perfectly together by friction and gravity, eliminating the need for mortar.
 The builders also left inscriptions on the stonework conveying various messages and instructions.
 Many blocks were numbered and inscribed with the required locations, such as fronte dextra or fronte sinistra (front right or front left), to guide the builders.